rom1nux/mtkimg/readme.txt

    Osx     : Use your package manager to download application.
    Cygwin  : Use Cygwin setup.exe to install packages.
    Windows : If you dont have the bundle version of MTKIMG, download
-             "mtkimg-win64-utilities.zip" extract files in the same directory of "mtkimg.exe"
+             "mtkimg-win64-utilities.zip" extract files in the directory of "mtkimg.exe"

   Launch a terminal, cd into directory where "mtkimg" (mtkimg.exe) is, and execute MTKIMG without arguments to see full help/usage.
 (On Windows bundle version, you can start